ttelang/tinyurl/README.md

+Assuming that we would like to design a URL shortener service, various considerations need to be taken into account.
+To start with, we need to decide on the functionality that our service will offer.

+For instance, will users be able to customize their shortened URLs?
+Alternatively, will the service simply generate a random string of characters for each URL?

+In terms of scalability, one important question is how we will store the data associated with each shortened URL.
+For example, will we use a database?
+If so, which type of database would be best suited for our needs?
+In addition, we need to consider how often data will be accessed and whether or not we will need to support real-time lookups.

+Finally, we need to think about how our service will be used.
+Will users be interacting with it via a web interface?
+Or will they be using an API?
+Depending on our answer, we may need to design our system accordingly.

+In summary, designing a URL shortener service requires careful planning and consideration of various factors.
+By taking the time to think about our requirements upfront, we can create a system that is both scalable and secure.

-# Tiny Url
+# Introduction
 A simple implementation of tiny URL using the minimalistic approach, it shortening a long original URL into a shorter and manageable URL.

+This project is about system design of a URL shortener service like bit.ly, goo.gl or tinyurl.com.
+We'll look into the various design aspects and trade-offs involved in creating such a service.
+A URL shortener service is a web service that provides shortened URLs for long URLs.
+The shortened URL is easier to remember and share than the long URL.
+The service also provides a way to track clicks on shortened URLs.

+There are many existing URL shortener services, such as bit.ly, goo.gl, and tinyurl.com.
+In this project, we will design our own URL shortener service.

 **Existing Services:**
 tinyurl.com, bit.ly, ow.ly, short.io, bl.ink, Rebrandly, shorby, sniply

 ## Clarifications
-Can users create private URLs or allow a particular set of users to access a URL?
+- Can users create private URLs or allow a particular set of users to access a URL?
-How many times a short URL has been used, what were user locations, etc.?
+- How many times a short URL has been used, what were user locations, etc.?
-How would we store these statistics?
+- How would we store these statistics?
+- Customization: Users should be able to choose their own custom URL instead of a randomly generated URL.
+- Tracking: The service should be able to track the number of clicks on each shortened URL.
+- Storage: We will use a database to store the data associated with each shortened URL.
+- Access Time: Data will be accessed in real-time.
+- Security: We will rate limit requests and implement some type of filtering to prevent abuse.
+- Usage: Users will be interacting with the service via an API.

 If it is part of a DB row that gets updated on each view, what will happen when a popular URL is slammed with a large number of concurrent requests?

 ## User Stories